zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

    ls -a -l
     ```

-    The provided files include application code,configuration settings, and data.
+    The provided files include application code, configuration settings, and data.

 ### Configure the application settings